DragonRidersUnite/book/src/introduction.md

 Code alongside the book, but feel free to make adjustments and experiment if you're feeling excited.

+Prefer an offline version?
+[You can find a PDF and HTML version for download on the Itch page.](https://dragonridersunite.itch.io/dragonruby-book)

 ## Get Started

 All right, are you ready to make a game?
 Let's get started!